Amending the Lonely Runner Spectrum Conjecture: Large common factors

-We now do casework based on the value of $v_3$ for $1 \leq v_3 < 9$: \begin{itemize} \item[--] $v_3 = 8$: Since the factor of $3$ can't divide $8$, at most one of the speeds can share a factor of $2$, implying that $v_3$ is coprime with at least one of the speeds, satisfying the condition that $2v_3 = 16 \geq 6$. \item[--] $v_3 = 7$: $v_3$ must be co-prime to both speeds, satisfying the condition that $2v_3 = 14 \geq 6$. \item[--] $v_3 = 6$: The possible pairs of $(v_4,v_3)$ are $(1,6)$ -- falls into the proven $v_3 \equiv \pm v_4$ case; $(2,6)$ and $(4,6)$ -- the other two speeds can't share the factor of $2$, and since at most one speed shares the factor of $3$, the other speed has to be co-prime, satisfying the condition that $2v_3 = 12 \geq 6$; $(3,6)$ -- the same logic as the previous case.
+which holds if $v_3 \geq 9$.
+Thus, Lemma \ref{lem2} should suffice for $v_3 \geq 9$.
+We now do casework based on the value of $v_3$ for $1 \leq v_3 < 9$: \begin{itemize} \item[--] $v_3 = 8$: Since the factor of $3$ can't divide $8$, at most one of the speeds can share a factor of $2$, implying that $v_3$ is coprime with at least one of the speeds, i.e. satisfying the condition that $2v_3 = 16 \geq 6$. \item[--] $v_3 = 7$: $v_3$ must be co-prime to both speeds, satisfying the condition that $2v_3 = 14 \geq 6$. \item[--] $v_3 = 6$: The possible pairs of $(v_3,v_4)$ are $(6,1)$ -- falls into the proven $v_3 \equiv \pm v_4 \bmod g$ case; $(2,6)$ and $(4,6)$ -- since neither $v_1$ nor $v_2$ can share the factor of $2$, and since at most one speed shares the factor of $3$, the other speed has to be co-prime, satisfying the condition that $2v_3 = 12 \geq 6$; $(3,6)$ -- the same logic as the previous case.
 The other two speeds can't share the factor of $3$, so one of the speeds must be co-prime to $6$, satisfying the condition that $2v_3 = 12 \geq 6$; $(5,6)$ -- the three speeds $v_1$, $v_2$, and $v_4$ would share a common factor of $5$, which is covered by Theorem \ref{the1}. \item[--] $v_3 = 5$: This would lead to three speeds sharing a common factor of $5$, which is covered by Theorem \ref{the1}. \item[--] $v_3 = 4$: At most one of $v_1$ and $v_2$ can share the factor of $2$, so the other speed must be co-prime to $v_3$, satisfying the condition that $2v_3 = 8 \geq 6$. \item[--] $v_3 = 3$: Here, the proof gets a bit tricky.
 While one of the speeds must be co-prime to $3$, the other speed can be a multiple of $3$ without incurring the already proven cases of $g = 4$ or $g \geq 6$.
-We first remark that $(v_3,v_4)$ can't be $(2,3)$ as it falls into the proven $v_3 \equiv \pm v_4$ case, so it can only be $(1,3)$ as $v_4 < v_3$.
+We first remark that $(v_4,v_3)$ can't be $(2,3)$ as it falls into the proven $v_3 \equiv \pm v_4$ case, so it can only be $(1,3)$ as $v_4 < v_3$.
 Having $1$ is very crucial, and we reserve the proof in the explanation for $v_3 = 2$ below. \item[--] $v_3 = 2$: Since $v_3 > v_4$, the only possible set of speeds is $(v_4,v_3) = (1,2)$.
 Thus for both $v_3 = 2$ or $3$, we can guarantee $v_4 = 1$.
 Here, we abandon our original goal of ensuring there are $3$ valid positions in the context of pre-jumping with $h / 5$, and instead, we try to ensure there are $3$ valid positions for runner $4$, who has the speed $1$.
 Direct computation reveals that this is true for

 More formally, such a $t$ ensures there are $3$ valid $h$ solutions for

 as desired.
 We remark that the constraint on $t$ can actually be rewritten as